gregjacobs/Angular-Architecture/architecture/domain-objects.md

 common domain objects based on the input service.
 Basically, these would apply the necessary data transformations to convert from the source service formats → common domain object format.

+Points:

+- Talk about Models and Collections.
+Backbone has this right.
+  - Example: AccountsCollection object from Morgan Stanley app has filtering capabilities based on account name, account nickname, etc.
+  - Don't do this filtering in views.